 The opposition takes a very simplistic view of this issue.
 Having only one approach would be disastrous, as we saw with the United Nations Security Council a few years ago.

 I am a proud Canadian, confident in our soldiers, our men and women in service, confident also in our leadership capacities and in our ability to work with our allies in order to defeat Daesh.
-We stand should to shoulder with them.
+We stand shoulder to shoulder with them.